Ishasha Sector in Queen Elizabeth National Park, Uganda

 Reaching Ishasha from Bwindi and Mweya

-and the Bwindi Impenetrable Forest.
+Many travelers use Ishasha as a bridge between two destinations.
+It sits between the Mweya peninsula What to Expect on Your Gorilla Trekand the Bwindi Impenetrable Forest.
 If you are coming from a gorilla trek in Buhoma, the drive is about 60 kilometers.
 The road is unpaved and can be dusty.
 It usually takes 2 to 3 hours to reach the Ishasha gate from Buhoma.
 If it has rained, the mud can make the trip longer.
 A 4×4 vehicle is a requirement for this route.
 If you are coming from the northern part of Queen Elizabeth, the drive is about 2 hours.
 Most people spend one night in Ishasha.
 This gives you two chances to find the lions.
 One afternoon drive and one morning drive.
 This increases your success rate to almost 90 percent.

-Entry Fees and Park Costs for 2026/2027
+Entry Fees and Park Costs

 The Uganda Wildlife Authority (UWA) sets the prices for the park.
 For the 2026 and 2027 seasons, these are the standard rates:

-Foreign Non-Residents: 40 USD per person for 24 hours.
+• Foreign Non-Residents: 40 USD per person for 24 hours.

-Foreign Residents: 30 USD per person.
+• Foreign Residents: 30 USD per person.

-East African Citizens: 20,000 UGX.
+• East African Citizens: 20,000 UGX.

-Vehicle Entry: 30,000 UGX for Ugandan-registered cars.
+• Vehicle Entry: 30,000 UGX for Ugandan-registered cars.

 You must pay these fees at the gate or through a registered tour operator.
 We suggest keeping your receipt.
 If you leave the park and come back within 24 hours, you do not have to pay again.
 These funds go directly toward protecting the lions and paying the park rangers.

-Lodges in the Ishasha Sector
+Accommodation in Ishasha Sector

 Ishaasha Wilderness Camp.
 This is the only luxury camp located inside the park.
 It sits on the banks of the Ntungwe River.
 The rooms are large tents with solid floors and private bathrooms.
 You